-Nadiah Mohajir is the co-founder and Executive Director for HEART Women & Girls.
-For the last five years, she has led the organization to provide health education programming to over 5000 Muslim women and girls in the Chicagoland area as well as cities across the country, breaking many cultural barriers and raising awareness about important issues such as sexual and reproductive health, sexual violence and media literacy.
+Nadiah Mohajir is the Founder and Executive Director for HEART Women & Girls.
+For the last seven years, she has led the organization to provide health education programming to over 5000 Muslim women and girls in the Chicagoland area as well as cities across the country, breaking many cultural barriers and raising awareness about important issues such as sexual and reproductive health, sexual violence and media literacy.

 She has worked in healthcare for over ten years in a variety of settings, including, but not limited to research, academics, policy, and community health.
 In the past, she was a consultant for the Office on Women’s Health (OWH) at the U.S. Department of Health and Human Services, working on a variety of different projects focusing on minority health in the Midwest.

 Prior to her work at OWH, Nadiah worked on a research project focusing on improving pregnancy outcomes of low-income Chicago women.
 Nadiah earned her Masters degree in Public Health in 2009 from the University of Illinois at Chicago and her Bachelor’s degree in Public Policy Studies from the University of Chicago.
 Nadiah has also participated in a number of fellowships, including the American Muslim Civic Leadership Institute and most recently, the Germanacos Fellowship.
-She currently severs on the board of directors for the National Women’s Health Network.
+She currently serves on the board of directors for the National Women’s Health Network.

 Nadiah lives in Chicago with her three children and husband.